- Only 5 stocks in Europe with 20+ years of consecutive increases

 - All five are dividend growers and profitable

-- Dividend culture in Europe and the U.S. are quite different
+- Dividend cultures in Europe and the U.S. are quite different

 How Many European Companies Have 20+ Years Of Consecutive Dividend Increases?

-Europe, compared to the U.S., has a different ‘dividend culture’ than the U.S. Most companies pay annual dividends, and there are, in fact, only a handful of companies with 20+ years of consecutive dividend increases.
+Europe, compared to the U.S., has a different ‘dividend culture’ compared to the U.S. Most companies pay annual dividends, and there are, in fact, only a handful of companies with 20+ years of consecutive dividend increases.

 Using Gurufocus’ excellent stock screener, I only find 5 European stocks in total that have increased their dividends for 20 consecutive years.
 Keep in mind, they not only had to simply pay a dividend for 20 years!
 They had to really increase their dividends for 20 consecutive years – without missing one.